mfessenden/SKTiled/docs/Tutorial/Getting Started.md

-#Getting Started
+# Getting Started

 **SKTiled** was designed to be flexible and easy to use.
 Installation is very straightforward.
 If you have any problems or requests, please open an issue at the [Github page](https://github.com/mfessenden/SKTiled/issues).

-##Requirements
+## Requirements

-- iOS9+ / macOS 10.11+
+- [x] iOS10+ / macOS 10.11+
-- Xcode 8
+- [x] Xcode 8
-- Swift 2.3+
+- [x] Swift 3

+### Swift 2 Note

-Check out the [master](https://github.com/mfessenden/SKTiled/tree/master) branch for Swift 2.3, or the [master](https://github.com/mfessenden/SKTiled/tree/master) branch for Swift 3.
-Going forward, the minimum requirements will be pushed up to Swift 3/master/macOS 10.11 as some features will require newer versions of Apple's tools.
+Check out the [Swift 2](https://github.com/mfessenden/SKTiled/tree/swift2) branch for Swift 2.3.
+Going forward, the minimum requirements will be pushed up to Swift 3 as some features will require newer versions of Apple's APIs.

-**SKTiled** should work with tvOS, though it has not yet been extensively tested.

-##Swift 2.3 Note

 If you're using one of the older toolchains, you'll need to enable the **Use Legacy Swift Language Version** option in the project **Build Settings.**

 ![Legacy Swift Version](https://raw.githubusercontent.com/mfessenden/SKTiled/master/docs/Images/swift_legacy.png)

-##Installation

-- Copy the *Sources* directory to your project (or drag the individual files).
-- Set the appropriate Swift language target.
+## Installation

 ![Xcode installation](https://raw.githubusercontent.com/mfessenden/SKTiled/master/docs/Images/installation.png)

-### Linking zlib

-You'll need to add a path to the zlib module in your project under **Import Paths:**
+1. Copy the `Sources` and `zlib` directories to your project.
+Make sure the swift files are added to your target(s).
+2. Add the `zlib` directory to your project's include paths:

-*Project > Build Settings > Swift Compiler - Search Paths > Import Paths*
+    - *Project > Build Settings > Swift Compiler - Search Paths > Import Paths*

-Add the following to the project:

-`$(SRCROOT)/Sources`

 ![zlib compression](https://raw.githubusercontent.com/mfessenden/SKTiled/master/docs/Images/zlib_linking.png)

-##Adding Tiled Assets
+## Adding Tiled Assets

-When adding maps (TMX files), images and tilesets (TSX files) to your Xcode project, you'll need to make sure to add the files as *groups* and not folder references as the assets are stored in the root of the app bundle when compiled.
+When adding maps (TMX files), images and tilesets (TSX files) to your Xcode project, you'll need to make sure to add the files as **groups** and not folder references as the assets are stored in the root of the app bundle when compiled.
+Relative file references in your Tiled files will break when the are added to your app's bundle.

-##Setting up your Scenes
+## Setting up your Scenes

-Using tiled maps in your own projects is very easy.
+Using tiled maps in your own projects is very straightforward.
 The included [`SKTiledScene`](Classes/SKTiledScene.html) class conforms to the [`SKTiledSceneDelegate`](Protocols/SKTiledSceneDelegate.html) protocol and could serve as a template for your scenes, though you are free to implement your own setups.

-If you choose to create your own scene type, a simple setup could be as simple as:
+If you choose to use your own scene type, a simple setup could be as simple as:

 ```swift